An easy-to-follow guide to caring for your kittens after they are born.

 Weaning can begin at three to four weeks of age but will take several weeks.

-• start with a diluted kitten milk in a shallow bowl.
+- start with a diluted kitten milk in a shallow bowl.
 Always follow the product's instructions carefully to ensure the correct amount and dilution is used and at the right temperature.
 Place a small amount on the kitten's mouth to encourage them to drink directly from the bowl.
 Offer this several times a day

-• add a small amount of wet kitten food to the milk over time
+- add a small amount of wet kitten food to the milk over time

-• gradually increase the ratio of food to milk until the kitten is eating solid food
+- gradually increase the ratio of food to milk until the kitten is eating solid food

-• this process should happen gradually over three to four weeks while the kittens continue to suckle, until they are feeding freely
+- this process should happen gradually over three to four weeks while the kittens continue to suckle, until they are feeding freely

-• monitor each kitten during this time to make sure they are eating well
+- monitor each kitten during this time to make sure they are eating well

-Separating kittens from the queen
+Separating kittens from their mother

-• the queen may try to mother something else, such as a cuddly toy, if you try to take the kittens away too soon
+- The mother may try to mother something else, such as a cuddly toy, if you try to take the kittens away too soon

 Rehoming kittens